cs-ed/impacts-atorresteach/README.md

 # Creating Social Change through Computer Science

-<p align="center"> Currently 7% of students at Indio High School take a computer science course, although no specialty courses are offered.Since 96% of the student body is Latino offering this course would provide a great oppurtinity to help gain traction on the diversity gap in the computer science industry.
+Currently 7% of students at Indio High School take a computer science course, although no specialty courses are offered.Since 96% of the student body is Latino offering this course would provide a great oppurtinity to help gain traction on the diversity gap in the computer science industry.
 Currently only 24% of those taking a computer science course are female, so finding ways to recruit more female students would be a focus during course request times at the end of the year.

-<p align="center">The first course I would implement at Indio High School would be AP Computer Science Principles.
+The first course I would implement at Indio High School would be AP Computer Science Principles.
 This course would allow students to become familiar with the concepts and tools of computer science as you learn to program in python.
 Students will gain hands-on work and collaboration skills to design, write, and test computer programs that solve problems or accomplish tasks while learning about and addressing the social impacts of computer science.
-- <p align="center">This would be considered an introductory computer science course open to students who have completed Integrated Math I with a C or better.
+-This would be considered an introductory computer science course open to students who have completed Integrated Math I with a C or better.

 # AP Computer Science Principles